tencent cloud

 Under the Windows system, the method of using COSCLI in different command line clients may vary slightly.
 If entering coscli [command] does not work properly with COSCLI, please try the format ./coscli [command].

-mv coscli-mac coscli
+mv coscli-darwin-amd64 coscli

-2. Run the following command to modify the file execution permission:
+2. Run the following command to modify the file execution permission.

 chmod 755 coscli